 Size and Form

-3 to 5 feet high and wide; mounded form
+3 to 5 feet high and wide; multi-stemmed, mounded form.

 Tree & Plant Care

 Prune in late winter.
-This species can be cut back completely as flowering occurs only on new wood.
+This species can be cut back to the ground or thin colony to control size.

 Disease, pests and problems